pavoltravnik/maxims-of-law/maxims-of-law.md

 Multiplex et indistinctum parit confusionem; et questiones quo simpliciores, eo lucidiores.
 Multiplicity and indistinctness produce confusion; the more simple questions are the more lucid.
 Hob.
 335.

-Multiplicat transgressione crescat paenae inflictio.
+Multiplicata transgressione crescat paenae inflictio.
 The increase of punishment shouldbe in proportion to the increase of crime.
 2 Co.
 Inst.
 479.

 Multitudo errantium non parit errori patrocinium.
 The multitude of those who err is no excuse for error.
 11 Co.
 75.